Academic Catalog

 • Transportation: Includes just a monetary amount because our classes our online.

-• Personal: Taken from CSAC 2023-24 Student Expense Budget (Off Campus and with Parent housing categories).
+• Personal: Taken from CSAC 2024-25 Student Expense Budget (Off Campus housing category).

 • Loan Fees are averaged *